 Give Preventative Care

 Your dog should see a vet on a regular basis, no matter what their health is like.
 Regular vet check-ups mean health problems can be noticed sooner rather than later, meaning treatment or preventative care is more likely to work.
 When your dog gets older, they will most likely need to see a vet more often.
 Most vets recommend a vet trip twice a year for senior dogs, even if they appear to be healthy.
+In addition to that, signing up for pet insurance can be tremendously helpful if you run into any sort of serious trouble.
+Bivvy offers great options for a good price, so make sure you check them out.

 Add Health Supplements